Man executed for 1996 killing after Supreme Court clears way

 Gov. Kay Ivey, in a statement, said Johnson was “a good Samaritan lending a helping hand” who was brutally murdered.
 Reeves’ death sentence “is fair, and tonight, justice was rightfully served,” she added.

 Prison officials said some of Johnson’s family witnessed the execution.
-In a written statement, they said: “After 26 years justice have finally been served.
+In a written statement, they said: “After 26 years justice (has) finally been served.
 Our family can now have some closure.”

-Reeves was convicted of capital murder for the killing of Willie Johnson, who died from a shotgun blast to the neck during a robbery in Selma on Nov.
-27, 1996, after picking up Reeves and others on the side of a rural highway.
+Reeves was convicted of capital murder for the slaying of Johnson, who died from a shotgun blast to the neck during a robbery in Selma on Nov.
+27, 1996.
+He was killed after picking up Reeves and others on the side of a rural highway.

 After the dying man was robbed of $360, Reeves, then 18, went to a party where he danced and mimicked Johnson’s death convulsions, authorities said.
 A witness said Reeves’ hands were still stained with blood at the celebration, a court ruling said.